Protect your Android against malware and other threats with Avast One

 Toggle all settings to the right so they appear green.

 Just like updating iOS can protect you against iPhone malware, so can updating all your apps.
-Configure your iPhone or iPad to automatically update your apps to get ongoing malware protection without having to do it yourself.
+Set your iPhone or iPad to automatically update your apps to get ongoing malware protection.

 Here’s how to automatically update apps on iOS: